surifirstpin/biplus_documentation/docs/Admin Settings FLD.md

 To provide access to any content in database, for set of people in the the organisation, we need to create group with all the users falling under that particular group.

+Here are the steps on how to do this;

 To create a group click on **Add Group**, and mention below details;

 **Enter the below information :**